Inputs by Amey Haldankar

 In the US, some repair companies have gone to the lawmakers to ask for the Right to Repair.
 They are saying that the Copyright Act that stops them from repairing their devices should change because it is from a time when software was hardly used, but today it is used in everything.

-In France, national repairability index was introduced on January 1, 2021.
+In France, a national repairability index was introduced on January 1, 2021.
 It is a score from 0 to 10.
 France is the first, and so far, the only country to have this index.
 The Productivity Commission of Australia is also considering adopting a similar index.
 Manufacturers will have to declare upfront how repairable a device is.
 Customers can use this information to decide which device to buy.

 Question for you: Would you look at the repairability index of a product before buying it?
 Should India have a repairability index?
 Why or why not?
 Do share your thoughts.